 - If you are a GP, you can get more help on my page How to Get a Job As a Doctor in Australia.

 I have deliberately been non-specific about these criteria they are subject to change by the Australian Government.
-For that reason, the best source for up-to-date information is the Australian Government’s Department of Immigration & Border Control (DIBP) website, two very useful links are below.
+For that reason, the best source for up-to-date information is the Department of Home Affairs website, two very useful links are below.